-Brrr, the snow is falling along with the temperature, and that combination brings problems that those in cold-weather climates know all too well.
-Don’t forget about your furry friend when the cold winds blow; learn how to keep your pet safe, even when it is snowing cats and dogs outside.
+When the snow is falling along with the temperature, that combination can bring problems that those of us in cold-weather climates know all too well.
+Your furry friends are no exception.
+When the cold winds blow, follow some of these top tips to keep your pet safe in the winter, even when it is snowing cats and dogs outside.

 The winter woes don’t affect just your pet; to an outdoor or stray animal, a warm vehicle engine can be a cozy bed for the night, but it can also be deadly.
 Make sure to check underneath the car, bang the hood, and honk your horn before starting your car each morning, to warn off would-be nesters from your engine.

 Winter can also spell trouble in the form of poison, from antifreeze and ice melt salt to hot chocolate.
 Make sure you clean up messes quickly and never give pets seasonal treats that are potentially toxic.

 Being from the Midwest, we know that winter weather is the harshest of the year, and extra precautions must be taken when it comes to health and safety.

 All pets need a yearly vet visit for a check-up, and making sure yours is up-to-date before the snow falls is essential to address health concerns, especially those that can be aggravated by the change in temperature and staying inside (ahem…hibernation) for the season.
 For example, pets with arthritis may have flare-ups as the weather changes, and very young or old pets have different needs when it comes to cold tolerance.

 Another thing to consider is food and exercise changes for your pet.
 It’s tempting to think that gaining some winter weight can provide added insulation from the cold, but the truth is extra weight can be detrimental to their health and is not worth the risk.
 While it is a good idea to change your pet’s food in the winter for added generation of body heat and energy if they spend a lot of time outdoors, consult with an expert before making the transition.